Ealing: Transport

 Ealing is served by Ealing Broadway station on the Great Western Main Line and the London Underground in London fare zone 3.
 It is also served by five other tube stations at North Ealing, South Ealing, Hanger Lane, Northfields, Park Royal and Ealing Common.
 The Piccadilly line operates at Park Royal, North Ealing, Ealing Common, South Ealing and Northfields; the Central line at Ealing Broadway and Hanger Lane; and the District line at Ealing Broadway and Ealing Common.
 The stations at Ealing Broadway and West Ealing are served by National Rail operators Great Western Railway and TfL Rail.

 Early in the 21st century Transport for London (TFL) planned to reintroduce an electric tram line along the Uxbridge Road (the West London Tram scheme), but this was abandoned in August 2007 in the face of fierce local opposition.
 Ealing Broadway and West Ealing stations became part of the Elizabeth line in 2022.
-A total of 18 buses (including night buses) serve Ealing Broadway.
+A total of 18 bus routes (including night buses) serve Ealing Broadway.